What is Extra Virgin Olive Oil? A Comprehensive Guide

 EVOO is best used in salad dressings, for sautéing at low to medium heat, or as a finishing touch on dishes.
 However, avoid using it for high-heat cooking like frying, as this can diminish its flavor and nutritional value.

-Can You Fry Chicken in Olive Oil?
+Can You Substitute Olive Oil for Butter?
 A Comprehensive Guide

 Ready to source an ingredient?